-But if your child is using the toy weapon aggressively towards other children, it’s not good for his social and friendship skills.
+But if your child is using the toy weapon aggressively towards other children, it’s not good for your child’s social and friendship skills.
 That’s because it can scare other children, who might not want to play with your child.
 It might help to guide your child towards friendlier ways to play – for example, ‘Why don’t you and May-Ling be on the same team and pretend you’re both fighting the bad guys?’
 The weapon itself might not be the issue.

-Playing with dolls can be great fun for your child, but some dolls have a grown-up, ‘sexy’ look – for example, some female dolls come with sexy clothing like microskirts, fishnet stockings and very high heels.
+Playing with dolls can be great fun for your child, but some dolls have a grown-up, ‘sexy’ look.
+For example, some female dolls come with sexy clothing like microskirts, fishnet stockings and very high heels.

 This might seem fun and innocent, but it can also create an image of women that you might not be comfortable with or want your child to copy.
 For example, these types of dolls can give children, especially girls, the message that the most important thing about them is the way they look, and that the best way to look is ‘sexy’.